matthewfarrow/AMM-Optimizer/README.md

 # 🍊 Tangerine Trading

-> Slice your liquidity into optimized wedges.
-Each wedge, is an isolated liquidity providing stratagy build for having concentrated positions and automatic rebalancing on uniswapv3 for the base network.
+> Slice your liquidity into optimized wedges!
+Each wedge is an isolated liquidity providing stratagy build for having concentrated positions and automatic rebalancing on uniswapv3 for the base network.

-Tangerine Trading leverages advanced AI to optimize your concentrated liquidity positions on Uniswap V3 for Base Network.
-Experience the next generation of automated yield farming through intelligent wedge-based strategies.
+Tangerine Trading leverages advanced automatic LP manegment to optimize your concentrated positions on Uniswap V3, specifically designed for Base Network.

 ## 🚀 Quick Start (3 steps)